 What to expect

-- There is a high level of independence while researching.
-There are ad-hoc day-to-day enquiries that need to be juggled alongside longer-term projects.
+- You'll find a high level of independence while researching.
+There are ad-hoc, day-to-day enquiries that need to be juggled alongside longer-term projects.

 - Work may be stressful at busy times, such as before Trades Union Congress (TUC) meetings and other major union events.